developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 Ory Keto is a one-stop shop for all the authorization needs.
 With Keto, you can define policies, roles, and permissions for your application.
-These policies can be written in the Ory Permission Language(OPL)[^ory-perm-lang] in the form of either a programming language SDK, or a configuration file in JSON or YAML.
+These policies can be written either using a programming language SDK in the Ory Permission Language(OPL)[^ory-perm-lang], or a configuration file in JSON or YAML[^keto-examples-json-access-policy].

 It has a friendly REST API[^keto-http-api] that you can use to query or modify the policies on the fly.